 Ezukanma’s athletic profile

-Ezukanma has an elite size/length/athleticism combination.
+Ezukanma has a stellar size/length/athleticism combination.
 With his traits, he can truly be a three-level threat at the next level.
 Ezukanma’s size is what stands out first.
-At 6’3″, 220 pounds, the Texas Tech WR has great range and density.
-He also has elite length, with arms that might measure over 32 inches.
+At 6’2″, 209 pounds, the Texas Tech WR has great range and density.
+He also has elite length, with arms that measured 33.5″ at the Combine.

 Going further with Ezukanma’s run-after-catch ability, one has to mention what might be one of his best traits — contact balance.
 Ezukanma has arguably elite contact balance for a receiver.
 His legs are always churning, and he can bounce off contact with his dense, well-balanced frame.
 He can swim through congestion, slip away from arm tackles, and his contact balance combined with his elusiveness makes for a dangerous mix.